Jagiroad: Road

 National Highway 27, also known as AH 1 (Asian Highway 1), was built under the major East-West Corridor project of India’s National Highways.
 It starts in Porbandar (Gujarat) and ends in Silchar (Assam), passing through Jagiroad and connecting to the state capital, Guwahati (Dispur).
 It will also be linked to the newly proposed Guwahati Ring Road project. as the area falls under Assam State Capital Region.
 It is also connected with Morigaon by another National Highway, i.e., NH-715A, with plans to extend it up to Bhutan via Morigaon and Bhairabkunda to connect Central Assam to Bhutan.

 There is also a road in Jagiroad that leads to Meghalaya.
-Meghalaya Chief Minister Conrad Sangma recently inaugurated the commencement of construction for the Umsning-Jagiroad highway.
+In 2025 it was reported that construction for the Umsning-Jagiroad highway would commence soon.
 The Umsning to Jagiroad Highway is a significant roadway that begins at the 51 km mark of NH-6 in Umsning and stretches to Umsiang village on the Assam–Meghalaya border, covering a total distance of 80 km.
 The upgrade of this road is part of the Meghalaya Integrated Transport Project (MITP) and is funded by the World Bank.